Arthez/10x-flashcards/.ai/db-plan.md

 3. RLS policies ensure data security by restricting access to user-specific data.
 4. Spaced repetition algorithm will be implemented on the frontend.
 5. All timestamps use time zones to ensure global accessibility.
 6. Content validations are implemented using CHECK constraints to ensure data quality.
+7. The generations table tracks AI generations and acceptance rates to calculate metrics.